 How do I get a new construction loan started?

 The construction loan process begins with pre-approval.
 Make an appointment with your bank and gather tax returns, income statements, and any paperwork on existing debt that you might have.
 The bank will run your credit history and let you know which interest rate you might qualify for on your loan.
 They will also give you an amount they are willing to lend as part of the pre-approval process.

 Knowing how much you can borrow allows you to start looking for land.
 You can also start browsing through modular home floor plans.
 Once you’ve settled on the site and layout of your new home, your modular home builder can give you a final quote which you will then take back to your bank for final approval.

 The bank will review all of the paperwork and order an appraisal to determine the future value of the home.
 They will want you to have at least 20% equity in the deal.

 After all the paperwork for the loan is finalized, your builder can schedule your build.
 Then you can purchase your land.

 Don’t Let Rising Interest Rates Discourage You!

-If you plan to build a home within 75 miles of Goshen, Indiana, then you need to call Next Modular.
+If you plan to build a home in Goshen, Indiana, or anywhere in Illinois, Michigan, Indiana, or Ohio, then you need to call Next Modular.
 Compare prices and learn how you can customize just about any floor plan.
 Don’t let rising interest rates discourage you from your building your dream home.